daleao/sdv/Ligo/Modules/Arsenal/README.md

 In return for all that extra work, the Infinity weapons receive some extra perks:

 1. +1 gemstone slot (4 total).
+Keeping in mind that each gemstone can resonate with equipped [Infinity Bands](../Rings).
-2. While at full health, every swing of an Infinity weapon fires a mid-range energy beam.
+2. While at full health, every swing will fire a mid-range energy beam.

 ### Woody Replaces Rusty